InigoMateo/scala-cheat-sheet/scala-cheat-sheet.md

 All the data types listed above are objects.
 There are no primitive types like in Java.
 This means that you can call methods on an Int, Long, etc.

 ### Value types and Reference types:
-n Scala, there is a distinction between reference types and value types.
+In Scala, there is a distinction between reference types and value types.
 However, unlike some other languages like Java, Scala does not expose this distinction directly to the programmer in the syntax.
 Instead, Scala has a unified type system where everything is an object, and primitive types are represented as objects.

 Here's a brief overview: